lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 13. Ray of Enfeeblement: both the first play sound and character pulse opcodes lack save.
 14. Chaos Shield: play visual and second protection from spell have target preset (2) instead of self (1).
 15. Sound Burst: use EE damage opcode features on aux spell.

+### Level 3.

+1. Clairvoyance: save vs. breath bonus power 0 -> 2.
+2. Dispel Magic: timing of Remove spell type protections opcode 3 -> 1.
+Power of Play Visual 3 -> 0 for consistency with other opcodes.
+3. Fireball: use EE damage opcode features.
+4. Hold Person: added display string "Held" opcode.
+5. Lightning Bolt: use EE damage opcode features.
+6. Monster Summoning III: hobarcsu.eff power 6 -> 0.
+7. Non-detection: protection from spell opcodes power 0 -> 3.
+8. Slow: The second Remove Spell Type Protections has a spurious save bonus.
+The first play sound opcode has no save and timing mode 0 -> 1.
+9. Skull Trap: use EE damage opcode features.
+10. Wraitform: dispel_resistance 1 -> 3.
+It also blocks innate abilities, but this is undocumented so it is removed.
+Display String opcode power 0 -> 3.
+11. Minor Spell Deflection: spurious repeated modify proficiency and set spell state opcodes.
+The first spell deflection spell opcode also has resource a subspell that is supposed to remove spell deflection effects, but it is spurious.
+The latter is added and the former changed.
+12. Spell Thrust: made trigger radius equal to explosion.
+See Kjeron's comments in the [SR fixes questions](https://www.gibberlings3.net/forums/topic/30963-sr-fixes-questions/) thread.

 ## Divine spells.